Levy & Zeewy, LLC

-Broadly speaking, there are two types of bankruptcy relief available to small business, i.e., liquidation and restructure.
+Broadly speaking, there are two types of bankruptcy relief available to small businesses, i.e., liquidation and restructuring.
 Liquidation is available to both large and small businesses under either chapter 7 or chapter 11 of the bankruptcy code, but a reorganization or restructure is available only under chapter 11.

 Under chapter 11, the business retains control of its operations, decides which assets to keep or liquidate, and restructures its debts through a court-approved plan of reorganization.
-Historically, even though the business retains control in a chapter 11, it is subjected to increased oversight and confirming a plan of reorganization has been a time consuming and expensive process.
+Historically, even though the business retains control in chapter 11, it is subjected to increased oversight, and confirming a plan of reorganization has been a time-consuming and expensive process.
 As a result, few small businesses typically succeeded in obtaining a court order approving their traditional chapter 11 plan.
-However, the bankruptcy code recently was amended by the Small Business Reorganization Act of 2019 (SBRA), which became effective February 19, 2020 and attempts to strike a balance for qualified “small businesses” between chapter 7 and chapter 11, lowers the cost and streamlines the process of confirming a plan of reorganization, and better enables “small businesses” to continue operations, retain control of their assets, and successfully emerge from chapter 11 bankruptcy.
-If you operate a small business that is struggling with a downturn in revenue or an increase in debt, whether due to CoVid-19 or otherwise, the SBRA might be the perfect vehicle to help you get some breathing space, survive difficult times and get back to “normal.”
+However, the bankruptcy code recently was amended by the Small Business Reorganization Act of 2019 (SBRA), which became effective February 19, 2020, and attempts to strike a balance for qualified “small businesses” between chapter 7 and chapter 11, lowers the cost and streamlines the process of confirming a plan of reorganization, and better enables “small businesses” to continue operations, retain control of their assets, and successfully emerge from Chapter 11 bankruptcy.
+If you operate a small business that is struggling with a downturn in revenue or an increase in debt, whether due to CoVid-19 or otherwise, the SBRA might be the perfect vehicle to help you get some breathing space, survive difficult times, and get back to “normal.”

 In order for a business to qualify for the streamlined chapter 11 provisions of SBRA, it must fall within the definition of a “small business debtor” and also affirmatively elect in a timely fashion to have the provisions of SBRA applied to its chapter 11 case.
 SBRA defines a “small business debtor” as a business (whether a sole proprietor, partnership, corporation, limited liability company or other entity) that is engaged in commercial or business activity (other than owning single asset real estate) and, together with any affiliates that also have filed bankruptcy, has a total of not more $7,500,000 ($2,725,625 for cases filed after March 26, 2021) in liquidated, non-contingent, secured and unsecured debt (excluding debts to owners and other insiders) at least 50% of which arose from the commercial or business activities of the debtor.